 Smart Cities MOOC

 The MOOC (Massive Open Online Course) offers learners an introduction to smart cities, providing an insight into the role that smart technologies and data can play in addressing city challenges and how citizens can get involved in their creation.
 The course is designed to provide the knowledge, skills and tools for learners to co-create a smart city project.
 They explore what it’s like to live in a smart city, considering the role of design, systems thinking, living labs, open data, crowdsourcing, finance, business models and standards in their design and development.
 They also join global debates on the challenges of privacy, ethics and security and weigh up the value of different approaches to smart leadership, partnerships, strategy and metrics.
-The six week course launched on 28th September 2015 and will run four times in 2016.
+The six week free course launched on 28th September 2015 and will again in Septemebr 2018.

 Urban Data School: Smart City Data Literacy for Schools

 The Urban Data School is an initiative to bring data literacy education to primary and secondary schools.
-The Urban data school works with schools in Milton Keynes to enable pupils to critically analyse complex Smart City data sets, and to use data literacy skills to investigate critical urban issues.
+The Urban data school worked with schools in Milton Keynes to enable pupils to critically analyse complex Smart City data sets, and to use data literacy skills to investigate critical urban issues.